 By Roger Annis, published in A Socialist In Canada, August 27, 2018

 A recent essay by U.S. Marxist scholar Doug Greene has proved popular.
-In More Than Universal Healthcare: The Meaning of Socialism, Greene provides three succinct summations of what for him constitute the philosophy and political strategy of socialism.
+In his More Than Universal Healthcare: The Meaning of Socialism, Greene provides three succinct summations of what for him constitute the philosophy and political strategy of socialism.

 The essay appeared in July 2018 in Left Voice, a Trotskyist publication out of Argentina.
 It has been reproduced by Links International Journal of Socialist Renewal (Australia) and MR Online.
 The essay is worth examining because for all of its merits, it reflects the flaws in socialist strategizing that have dogged the Western left, including its Marxist component, for many decades.
 The following essay examines Greene’s essay and then looks at some broader observations about the evolution of the Western left in a time of rising militarism, global warming and social inequities.